 Microplastics also accumulate on land, polluting soils and ecosystems for decades, with repercussions throughout the food chain, right down to our plates.

 Microplastics have been found in foods and drinks such as beer and honey.
 Plastics contain many chemicals, which can be harmful to human and animal health.
 Indeed, some have endocrine-disrupting effects.
-Microplastics have already been found in human faeces, lungs and blood.
+Microplastics have also already been discovered in our lungs, blood and faeces, and even in placentas and breast milk.
 Their impact still needs to be studied in depth.
 This is why responses to the problem of plastics and microplastics must integrate the health and environmental dimensions.

 In addition, most plastics are currently manufactured from materials of fossil origin and therefore contribute to climate disruption.
 In 2019, they were responsible for more than 3% of global greenhouse gas emissions.